 - Slider to “prefer this network” over other networks

 - Automatically connect to this network (you might want to disable this for public WiFi networks

-- IP address of your device, provided by your router
+- The IP address of your device, provided by your router

-- An advanced field which you can expand to reveal additional details about the network like signal strength, security and frequency etc.
+- An advanced field that you can expand to reveal additional details about the network like signal strength, security, frequency, etc.

 - The “Proxy” expandable menu gives you options to configure proxy networks.

 Mobile Data is the second item under the Network menu.
 There are two main ways to use mobile data on Chrome OS.

 If you have a Chromebook with a SIM card slot, you will see the connection details here.